EnzoBnl/enzobnl/pl.md

 -
 # Java
 ## `&&` vs `&`, `||` vs `|`
-When the boolean operator is doubled, it means that its evaluation will be lazy:
+When the boolean operator is doubled, it means that its evaluation will be **lazy**:

 - Given that `a` evaluates to `false`: `a && b` will not trigger the evaluation of `b` but `a & b` will.
 - Given that `a` evaluates to `trur`: `a || b` will not trigger the evaluation of `b` but `a | b` will.